This post contains affiliate links.

-This is a very not-functional position to do ANYTHING, even including watching television.
+This is a very non-functional position to do ANYTHING, even including watching television.

 Most of my patients will not tolerate this position for very long before they are up and changing to a more functional position.

-If I had a total hip replacement patient that also had a diagnosis of heart failure, I certainly would encourage them to place the leg above the heart.
-Then again, I would not expect a person in heart failure to even be a candidate for hip replacement.
+If I had a total hip replacement patient who also had a diagnosis of heart failure, I certainly would encourage them to place the leg above the heart.
+Then again, I would not expect a person with heart failure to even be a candidate for hip replacement.